 A couple of things that you might want to consider before purchasing this telescope are the short battery life and the underwhelming tripod.
-It still deserves its place on the best travel telescope list, but you might want to consider a different tripod.
+It still deserves its place on the list, but you might want to consider a different tripod.

 10mm (65x) and 20mm (33x)

-While the Astromaster is a bit more expensive than some of the others portable telescopes on the list, I say that it’s the best travel telescope for overall value because of what you get for the money.
+While the Astromaster is a bit more expensive than some of the other portable telescopes on the list, I say that it’s the best for overall value because of what you get for the money.

 Yes you’re paying more, but you are getting fully-coated glass optics, an included tripod, and one of the most highly acclaimed astronomy software out there: Starry Night.
-There is a reason so many thousands of amateur astronomers and enthusiasts consider this the best travel telescope.
+There is a reason so many thousands of amateur astronomers and enthusiasts love this telescope.

-I think what I like best about this portable telescope is that its Newtonian, which means you get to learn about how reflector telescopes work (which is very cool) and well as the art of collimation (aka telescope alignment).
+I think what I like best about this portable telescope is that it’s a Newtonian telescope, which means you get to learn about how reflector telescopes work (which is very cool) and well as the art of collimation (aka telescope alignment).
 It’s also nice that you don’t have to bend down to stargaze, which is always important when you are out there for more than an hour.

 10mm: 40X and 25mm: 16X

-Gskyer’s 70mm refractor telescope is the best travel telescope for digiscoping (aka astrophotography) because it’s affordable, lightweight, has a great focal length (meaning you can take some really nice, bright pictures), great magnification and it comes with a smartphone adapter and a Bluetooth camera remote.
+Gskyer’s 70mm refracting telescope is the best for digiscoping (aka astrophotography) because it’s affordable, lightweight, has a great focal length (meaning you can take some really nice, bright pictures), great magnification and it comes with a smartphone adapter and a Bluetooth camera remote.

 This portable telescope is definitely made with astrophotographers in mind, and even more so for newcomers to the hobby, because it’s a piece of optics that you don’t need much experience to set up or operate.
 In under half an hour you can have it up and running.

 Gskyer gives you a 400mm focal length for great high-resolution, colourful night sky images, two eyepieces (10 and 25mm) and a nice lightweight tripod that packs easy.
-While this is certainly one of the cheaper options on the list, the fact that its optics are as powerful as they are and that it’s so well suited for digiscoping is why I thought it deserved a best travel telescope label.
+While this is certainly one of the cheaper options on the list, the fact that its optics are as powerful as they are and that it’s so well suited for digiscoping is why I thought it deserved to be included.

 Best Travel Telescope for Intermediates: Orion StarBlast II